Sorry, you need to enable JavaScript to visit this website.

 Reasonable adjustments and accommodations

 Candidates who can demonstrate that they have any form of disability, as defined by the Equality Act 2010, may apply for reasonable adjustment.
-This includes candidates with a neurodiversity, such as dyslexia.
+This includes candidates with a neurodivergence, such as dyslexia.

 However, in considering whether an accommodation is appropriate, it is important to ensure that the accommodation does not change the standard that the candidate is being measured against, and that the candidate is not provided with an unfair advantage over other candidates.

-Candidates who believe they may be eligible for an accommodation in the examination should contact their force examinations officer in the first instance.
+Candidates who require an accommodation in the examination should contact their force examinations officer in the first instance.
 Candidates may need to obtain a specialist report, although this may not be necessary in all cases, depending on the nature of the request.

-Please note that a candidate whose force or organisation is not aware of their disability, and who wishes to maintain the confidentiality of it, can approach the selection and assessment unit at the College of Policing directly.
+Please note that a candidate whose force or organisation is not aware of their disability, and who wishes to maintain the confidentiality of it, can approach the exams team at the College of Policing directly.
 Candidates should, however, be aware that confidential requests for reasonable adjustments may diminish the extent to which reasonable adjustments can be made.

 Offering reasonable adjustments and accommodations

-Forces will consider the recommendations within the report or request, supported by psychologists from the College of Policing.
-Where a candidate has a disability and this is evidenced by their report, the force will confirm what would constitute reasonable adjustment for the specified assessment process.
-Candidates will be advised in good time, prior to the examination, of any adjustment or accommodation that is being offered.
+Forces will consider the recommendations in the report or request, supported by psychologists from the College of Policing.
+Where a candidate has a disability and this is evidenced by their report, the force will confirm what would constitute a reasonable adjustment for the specified assessment process.
+Candidates will be advised prior to the examination of any adjustment or accommodation that is being offered.

 Any adjustments or accommodations offered will be applicable to the examination applied for.
 If a candidate is re-entering the examination and has previously submitted and accepted a reasonable adjustment, there is no need to resubmit the evidence if they are content to receive the same reasonable adjustment as previously.